SharunKumarD/Credit-Card-Fraud-Detection/README.md

 The dataset is highly imbalanced, with fraudulent transactions representing only a small fraction of the total data.

+The dataset used for this project is **not included** in this repository because of its large file size and access restrictions.

+To run the notebook, place the dataset file (`creditcard.csv`) in the project directory before executing the notebook.

+**Note:** The dataset is not publicly distributed as part of this repository.

 ---

 ## 🎯 Objective